 - d.
 A list of function and duties assigned to the position. - e.
 Organizational Chart. - f.
+The fabricator's facility AISC Certifications, indicating the facilities appropriate certification levels for all work to be performed, and ASIC approved Quality System Documentation.

-The fabricator's facility certifications - g.
-A statement signed by management affirming the fabricator's commitment to achieving a quality product and implementation of this commitment through all personnel. - h.
+g.
+A statement signed by management affirming the fabricator's commitment to achieving a quality product and implementation of this commitment through all personnel.

+- h.
 Department, including lines of authority and position titles. - i.
 A detailed description of the responsibilities of the Quality